Zeyu-Li/Unity-Advanced-3D-Tutorial/README.md

 Next we want some lightning to compliment the rain.

-1. Create a spot light that illuniates the whole scene
+1. Create a spot light that illuminates the whole scene

 2. It should have settings similar to the following